 How will people be kept informed?

-People will be kept informed by Buckinghamshire County Council its stakeholders where necessary throughout the works:
+People will be kept informed by Buckinghamshire Council and its stakeholders where necessary throughout the works:

 Local newsletters posted to key properties during the works as necessary